 For parents, tell a child that he or she is loved no matter what happens – and do so frequently.
-This allows a parent to lay the foundation for a loving relationship with his or her child.
-It also increases the likelihood that a child may start to feel comfortable going to a parent to discuss a variety of topics – even his or her facial paralysis symptoms.
+This allows a parent to lay the foundation for a loving relationship with their child.
+It also increases the likelihood that a child may start to feel comfortable going to a parent to discuss a variety of topics – even their facial paralysis symptoms.

 Pediatric facial paralysis is a complex topic.
 As a parent, it is important to educate and inform a child about facial paralysis.
 At the same time, it is crucial not to overwhelm a child with too much information at once.

-Facial paralysis jargon is unlikely to do a parent or his or her child any favors.
-Instead, a parent should define facial paralysis in terms that his or her child can easily understand.
+Facial paralysis jargon is unlikely to do a parent or their child any favors.
+Instead, a parent should define facial paralysis in terms that their child can easily understand.

-If a parent is uncertain about different facial paralysis terms, Dr. Azizzadeh can help.
+If a parent is uncertain about different facial paralysis terms, Dr. Babak Azizzadeh of The Facial Paralysis Institute can help.
 Dr. Azizzadeh is happy to define assorted facial paralysis terms.
-That way, a parent can use these insights to provide a clear, concise facial paralysis explanation to his or her child.
+That way, a parent can use these insights to provide a clear, concise facial paralysis explanation to their child.

-Ultimately, a parent knows his or her child better than anyone else.
+Ultimately, a parent knows their child better than anyone else.
 Thanks to parental instincts, any mother or father can determine the best time and place to discuss facial paralysis with a child.

-If a parent notices a child seems anxious, for example, it may be best to avoid a conversation about facial paralysis at this time.
-On the other hand, if a child approaches a parent about his or her difficulties with smiling or making other facial expressions, this may prove to be an ideal time to begin a dialogue about facial paralysis.
+If a parent notices a child seems anxious, for example, it can be best to avoid a conversation about facial paralysis at this time.
+On the other hand, if a child approaches a parent about their difficulties with smiling or making other facial expressions, this may prove to be an ideal time to begin a dialogue about facial paralysis.

 There is no timeline to provide a child with information about facial paralysis.
 Kids of all ages may experience facial paralysis, and much in the same vein, children may learn about facial paralysis at different points in their lives.